quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Liveness Testing

-An endpoint that sends packets close to the effective timeout risks having them be discarded at the peer, since the peer might enter its draining state before these packets arrive.
+An endpoint that sends packets close to the effective timeout risks having them be discarded at the peer, since the idle timeout period might have expired at the peer before these packets arrive.

 An endpoint can send a PING or another ack-eliciting frame to test the connection for liveness if the peer could time out soon, such as within a PTO;